CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 !!! info

-    Projects in OpenShift are separate from CSC computing projects.
-A single CSC computing project can have access to multiple projects in OpenShift.
+    Projects in Rahti 2 are separate from CSC computing projects.
+A single CSC computing project can have access to multiple projects in Rahti 2.
-    Each CSC computing project with access to Rahti 2 receives a *group* in OpenShift.
+    Each CSC computing project with access to Rahti will have a corresponding *group* in Rahti 2.

-All projects in OpenShift must be mapped to a CSC computing project.
+All projects in Rahti 2 must be mapped to a CSC computing project.
 This mapping is used to determine which CSC computing project a given resource belongs to for billing and other purposes.
 You need to specify which of them to use.
-You have to specify which project to map by entering `csc_project:` followed by the name or number of your CSC computing project in the _Description_ field when creating a new project in OpenShift.
+You have to specify which project to map by entering `csc_project:` followed by the name or number of your CSC computing project in the _Description_ field when creating a new project in Rahti 2.
 You can also enter other text in the description field if you want to have a human-readable description for the project you are creating.